paulovieira/pg-lab/160726_plpgsql/readme.md

 - query is static (hard-coded)
 - accepts 1 object only

+Similar to 2.1.
 The input is a single json object which contains the id of the record to be deleted.

 ```sql
 CREATE OR REPLACE FUNCTION users_delete_1(input jsonb)